aionnetwork/aion-docs/developers/tools/intellij/end-to-end.md

 1. Open your contract in the editor.
 2. Remove the `sayHello()` and `greet` functions.
 Make sure to remove their associated `@Callable` annotations too.
-3. Change the `myStr` variable to `String hasn't been set yet.`.
+3. Change the `myStr` variable to `String hasn't been set yet.`
-4. Rename the public class to `getSet`

-## Run Tests
+## Run Tests and Debug

-All the tests for your contract are stored in the `src/test/java/example/` folder, and you get a standard test when you create a project with IntelliJ called `HelloAvmRuleTest`.
+All the Junit tests for your contract are stored in the `src/test/java/Your porject name/` folder, and you get a standard AVM rule test when you create the AVM project called `HelloAvmRuleTest`.
 The test class has three _actual_ tests `@Test`, and one function that runs at the start of every test `@BeforeClass`.
+Learn about [AVM Junit test](/developers/fundamentals/test-and-debug/end-to-end/) if you are not familiar with it.

 Since we removed the `sayHello()` function from our contract, the `testSayHello()` function in this test class will fail, so take it out.